stellar/stellar-etl-airflow/README.md

 --location=<project_location> --update-pypi-package=docker==3.7.3
 ```
 _Note_: If no service account is provided, GCP will use the default GKE service account.
 For quick setup this is an easy option.
 Remember to adjust the disk size, machine type, and node count to fit your needs.
-The python version must be 3, and the image must be `composer-1.12.0-airflow-1.10.10` or later.
+The python version must be 3, and the image must be `composer-1.16.11-airflow-1.10.14` or later.
+GCP deprecates support for older versions of composer and airflow.
+It is recommended that you select a stable, latest version to avoid an environment upgrade.
 See [the command reference page](https://cloud.google.com/sdk/gcloud/reference/composer/environments/create) for a detailed list of parameters.
 > **_TROUBLESHOOTING:_** If the environment creation fails because the "Composer Backend timed out" try disabling and enabling the Cloud Composer API.
 If the creation fails again, try creating a service account with Owner permissions and use it to create the Composer environment.

 Cloud Composer may take a while to setup the environment.
 Once the process is finished, you can view the environment by going to the [Composer section of the Cloud Console](https://console.cloud.google.com/composer/environments).